Access Hall Areas 2019

 - College Tours

-The Teddy Talks ran in 45 minute sessions across the weekend (usually with 3 short talks per session).
-Each talk was given by one of our academics or postgraduate students on an aspect of their research.
+Each Teddy Talk was given by one of our academics or postgraduate students on an aspect of their research.
 Lasting around ten minutes each, these accessible talks were aimed at a non-specialist audience.

 Please note that the talks were aimed at an adult audience.